“Weinberg on Writing” Fieldstone Method Useful For Entrepreneurs

 The Fieldstone Method also uses “stones of time”—chunks of available writing time of varying quality and duration—snatches of time such as ordinary people find available for writing, but seldom know how to use effectively.
 Out of such diverse material, you can build your beautiful walls without ever being stuck.”

-Gerald Weinberg in “Weinberg on Writing: the Fieldstone Method“
+Gerald Weinberg in “Weinberg on Writing: the Fieldstone Method

-On balance, this may be the price you have to pay: to have a rich collection of unused or partially explored ideas so that they ones you actually incorporated into your product or business were the best available at that time.
+On balance, this may be the price you have to pay: to have a rich collection of unused or partially explored ideas so that the ones you actually incorporated into your product or business were the best available at that time.

 Don’t Lose Insights: Write Them Down Immediately